MicrosoftDocs/microsoft-salescopilot-docs/articles/global-search.md

   - ai-seo-date:05/15/2024
 ---

-# Search for a CRM record using the Sales app
+# Search for a CRM record using Sales app

 With the Sales app, you can use the global search functionality to search for a customer relationship management (CRM) record at any time, regardless of the context.
 You can quickly reference records even if they aren't related to the current context.
 The search functionality is also available in a range of other scenarios, such as when you save an email or email summary to your CRM.